Meyer Lemon Sauce

 Reserve the Meyer Lemon Rind Water for Steaming Vegetables

 A real cook never wastes a thing!
 Do not discard the remaining water you used to boil the Meyer lemon rinds.
-Instead just add a steamer basket to the pan as it is and steam some vegebtables.
+Drink it as a delicious tisane, or just add a steamer basket to the pan as it is and steam some vegetables.
 They will be lemon-scented in the most subtle and aromatic way ... a real treat!